-Ballroom Marfa’s Spring 2008 exhibition is a collaboration between three early career artists, Jonah Freeman, Justin Lowe, and Alexandre Singh.
-In an installation that literally transforms Ballroom’s gallery spaces into a labyrinthine assemblage of rooms, hallways, closets and observation platforms, Hello Meth Lab in the Sun is a rumination on the theme of alchemy, uncovering of some of the sites of alchemical transformation in the modern world.
+Ballroom Marfa’s spring 2008 exhibition, Hello Meth Lab in the Sun, was a collaboration between three artists: Jonah Freeman, Justin Lowe, and Alexandre Singh.
+The exhibition was a rumination on the theme of alchemy, and the exhibition sought to uncover some of the sites of alchemical transformation in the modern world.

 Another room reveals itself as a laboratory cluttered with crates of cold medicine, boxes of matches, containers of cat litter and glassware for the mass production of narcotics.
 Here not only are materials transformed, their intended uses are subverted along with consumerism’s tenets of freedom, happiness and choice.
 The lightly veiled intimacy between the lawful and the deviant is put on display.